systeminit/si/app/docs/src/reference/public-api.md

 |404|[Not Found](https://tools.ietf.org/html/rfc7231#section-6.5.4)|Function not found|None|
 |500|[Internal Server Error](https://tools.ietf.org/html/rfc7231#section-6.6.1)|Internal server error|[ApiError](#schemaapierror)|

-## Unlocks a func - if there's already an unlocked function, then we return that
+## Unlocks a Func - if There's Already an Unlocked Function, Then we Return That

 <a id="opIdunlock_func"></a>